 “In fact, a 2012 study by Dr. Hewson-Hughes showed that some dogs will eat up to twice their required caloric intake if presented with unlimited food supplies!”
 Dr. Tu said.

-So while you might feel like a good dog parent giving your bestie a large portion of her favorite food in a custom engraved bowl, that might not be the best for a dog who eats like it’s going out of style.
+So while you might feel like a good dog parent giving your bestie a large portion of her favorite food in a dog bowl, that might not be the best for a dog who eats like it’s going out of style.

-How to stop your dog from eating too fast
+How to stop her if your dog eats too fast

 “To prevent this, we always recommend using puzzle toys to feed your pets — ditch the bowls!”
 Dr. Tu said.

-By using these, Dr. Tu said, you’ll allow your dog to engage in hunting, play and exploratory behaviors; puzzle solving skills; and the physical and intellectual stimulation that they desire when they feed — all that and it ensures they eat in small amounts over a longer period of time.
+By using these, Dr. Tu said, you’ll allow your dog to engage in hunting, play and exploratory behaviors; puzzle-solving skills; and the physical and intellectual stimulation that she desires when she feeds — all that and it ensures she eats in small amounts over a longer period of time.

-If puzzle toys don’t seem to be your dog’s thing, Dr. Tu recommends using foraging mats — which tend to be easier for impatient pups.
+If puzzle toys don’t seem to be your dog’s thing, Dr. Tu recommends using snuffle mats — which tend to be easier for impatient pups.

 Your dog eating too fast doesn’t have to be a problem — and following these tips can help make sure she slows down.